Wang Chung (band): 1997–2016: Reformation

 1997 saw the return of Wang Chung, still consisting of Hues and Feldman, with a greatest hits collection entitled Everybody Wang Chung Tonight: Wang Chung's Greatest Hits.
 Included on this CD was a new single, "Space Junk".
 The group also toured North America around this time to promote the new compilation.
 A 2000 edition of Wang Chung played several dates in the United States, both headlining their own tour and also a part of the Club 80s Flashback Tour with A Flock of Seagulls, Missing Persons, and Gene Loves Jezebel with Michael Aston.
 Hues was the only original member of this iteration of the band, as Feldman bowed out due to other commitments.

 In March 2005, Wang Chung (once again consisting of Hues and Feldman) contributed "Akasha", a previously unreleased song, to the Of Hands and Hearts compilation, in response to the 2004 Southeast Asia tsunami crisis.
-In June 2005, Wang Chung appeared on the reality TV series Hit Me Baby One More Time, performing "Everybody Have Fun Tonight" and a cover of "Hot in Herre" by Nelly.
+In June 2005, Wang Chung appeared on the reality TV series Hit Me Baby One More Time, performing "Everybody Have Fun Tonight" and a cover version of "Hot in Herre" by Nelly.

 Beginning in June 2009, Wang Chung were a part of the Regeneration '80s tour along with ABC, Berlin, Cutting Crew, and Missing Persons.
 In June 2010, Wang Chung released a digital "double EP" entitled Abducted by the 80s.
 This was subsequently released as a double CD set in mid-2011.
 The eight song collection included four re-recordings of previous hits, and four new songs.
 Wang Chung toured the United States from June to July 2010 to promote the new release.

 On 21 September 2010, The Beatles Complete on Ukulele released Wang Chung's reworking of the Beatles' "Rain", in an arrangement which features the ukulele.
 On 31 October 2010 their song "Space Junk" was featured in the pilot episode of the AMC series The Walking Dead (and is also included on the episode "What Comes After").
 The Fighter, a 2010 film starring Mark Wahlberg, featured Wang Chung's music.

 They played the Rewind Festival in Perth in July 2012, and Henley-on-Thames in August 2012.
 In December that year, Wang Chung released Tazer Up!, their first studio album in 23 years.
 All four original tracks from Abducted by the 80s appear on Tazer Up! (some in remixed and/or edited form); the album also features a remix of the re-recorded Abducted version of "Dance Hall Days".
 The remaining 6 tracks are unique to this release.
 In 2013, Darren Costin rejoined Wang Chung for a special one-off performance in England.